SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker-soldering.md

 {:toc}

-## Lyall Smol Tracker Soldering Video Tutorial
+## Lyall's Soldering Video Tutorial

 If you prefer to watch a demonstration, you can follow along with the video below.